f5devcentral/access-labs/class5/module1/lab01.rst

 #.
 From the jumphost open a new browser tab.
 Then navigate to https://server1.acme.com.

 #.
-Rather than the instant deny, your presented a message box with the following information.
+Rather than the instant deny, you are presented a message box with the below information.
 This has now "paused" the session for you to look at the session variables.
 Do **NOT** click Continue

    |image036|